-A considerable number of associated physiological and pathological KEGG and GO pathways was characterised when assessing the brain region specific citrullinomes.
-Some overlapped between sham/control and the PD model within each brain region, however, some were identified as common across various brain regions.
-In addition, some were only identified in PD brains, and others only in control brains.
-In addition to considering citrullinome associated pathways identified in PD brains only, citrullinated pathways that were identified in both control and PD, or in control brains only, should be taken into consideration.
-Our findings showed a loss of some citrullination associated KEGG pathways in PD, that were only identified in the controls, and this may indicate important roles for PADs in various physiological functions, which may be modified in PD and suggest unfavourable changes upon loss of citrullination of physiological pathways in PD.
-The various citrullinome associated KEGG pathways identified as shared, in PD only or in controls only, are summarised and briefly discussed in 3.2.1, 3.2.2 and 3.2.3.
+In the current study, the highest number of citrullinated protein hits was detected in the cortex and hippocampus, followed by the cerebellum and midbrain, while the fewest citrullinated targets were identified in the olfactory bulb and striatum.
+A considerable number of physiological and pathological KEGG and GO pathways was identified when assessing the brain-region-specific citrullinomes.
+Some pathways overlapped between the shams/controls and the PD model within each brain region; however, some were identified as common across various brain regions.
+In addition, some pathways were only identified in PD brains, and others only in control brains.
+In addition to considering citrullinome-associated pathways identified in PD brains only, citrullinated pathways identified in both control and PD groups, or in control brains only, should be taken into consideration.
+Our findings showed a loss of some citrullination-associated KEGG pathways in PD that were only identified in the controls, and this may indicate important roles for PADs in various physiological functions, which may be modified in PD and suggest unfavourable changes upon loss of citrullination of physiological pathways in PD.
+The various citrullinome-associated KEGG pathways identified as shared, in PD only or in controls only, are summarised and briefly discussed in Sections 3.1.1-3.1.3.

-3.2.1.
-Citrullinome KEGG Pathways Shared in Sham/Control and PD Brains
+3.1.1.
+Citrullinome-Associated KEGG Pathways Identified as Shared in Sham/Control and PD Brains